-30 Let's say we are fitting a class of models with large complexity and are
+Let's say we are fitting a class of models with large complexity and are unsure whether the variance in the bias-variance trade-off will be large.

-31 unsure whether the variance in the bias-variance trade-off will be large.
+We can either collect more data, or we can modify the loss function to encourage the training process to pick models of lower complexity.

-32 We can either collect more data, or we can modify the loss function to over to fit the data is called regularization.
+Restricting the space of models that the training process searchers over to fit the data is called regularization.
 We will denote regularizers by regularizer = $\Omega(w)$ and modify our loss function for fitting data to be